hindu-comm/mail_stream_advaita-l/2016/05/Shankara_and_DrishTi/101__shrImallalitAlAlitaH.md

 > does imply eka jIva vAda.
 >

-​This belief has loose foundation. vAchaspati-mishra is accepted as nAnA-jIva-vAdI, but as in his view the aGYAnam is jIvAshritam, so the creation is also of jIva.
+This belief has loose foundation. vAchaspati-mishra is accepted as nAnA-jIva-vAdI, but as in his view the aGYAnam is jIvAshritam, so the creation is also of jIva.
 Hence, his view is considered as dRRiShTi-sRRiShTi.
 Some essays are available.
-One scholar, who is part of BVP, is also working on this subject.​
+One scholar, who is part of BVP, is also working on this subject.